 WASHINGTON (May, 2009) —

-Vincent Carvelli has been president of the organization since 1996.
+Vincent has been president of the organization since 1996.
 He is one of the founders of the AAPTE and has often been called the 'trainer to the trainers'.
 He is a respected Resistance Training Specialist and recognized as one of country's top instructors of resistance training biomechanics.
-With Vincent at the helm, the AAPTE has grown and evolved into two primary organizations, one for health, fitness and personal trainer education and one for certification.
+With Vincent at the helm, the AAPTE has grown and evolved into three primary organizations, education, continuing education and certification.
 It has emerged from being a respected Long Island (Nassau County), New York based educational resource to a nationally recognized education and certification organization.

-The Academy of Applied Personal Training Education received NCCA Accreditation of its Certified Personal Fitness Trainer-Health Fitness Instructor Certification by demonstrating the program's compliance with the Standards for the Accreditation of Certification Programs.
+The Academy of Applied Personal Training Education received NCCA Accreditation of its Personal Trainer-Exercise Fitness Specialist Certification by demonstrating the program's compliance with the Standards for the Accreditation of Certification Programs.
 The NCCA accreditation helps to ensure the health, welfare, and safety of the public through the accreditation of a variety of certification programs/organizations that assess professional competency.
 The NCCA uses a peer review process to:

 The AAPTE continues to invest its resources to ensure its certificants, and the public they serve, the highest standards and requirements for obtaining certification.
 The AAPTE is committed to continue to further the initiatives toward standardizing the health and fitness industry for the betterment of all through its affiliations and support of other like-minded organizations.
 National recognition was a major milestone for the AAPTE and one representing its announcement to the industry and public of its commitment to making the population healthier.